greggreiner/base-starter-files/README.md

 Abstract common patterns when possible into reusable structures (loosely OOCSS based)

+Create a foundational structure but not so rigid that it can't adapt to the needs of a particular project

 * Settings - variables and configuration switches
 * Tools - mixins and functions
 * Generic - normalize/reset, other global rules such as box-sizing (could be part of Base)